Chicago/design-system-site/README.md

 # Quick start
 Use the City of Chicago CDN as follows:
 ## CSS
-Copy and paste the stylesheet <link> into the <head> of your site or before all other stylesheets to load our CSS.
+Copy and paste the stylesheet links <link> into the <head> of your site or before all other stylesheets to load our CSS.
 Our Bootstrap implementation:
 - https://webapps1.chicago.gov/cdn/chiwds/0.9.1/css/main.min.css